Understanding First Responder Stress

-First responders—police officers, firefighters, EMTs, dispatchers, and healthcare professionals—you are often the first on scene when crises unfold.
-You witness trauma daily, hold space for others in distress, and are expected to stay calm when the world feels like it’s falling apart.
-Over time, this exposure to pain, danger, and loss can take a toll.
-Even the most resilient responders can begin to feel emotionally exhausted, irritable, anxious, or detached.
-You may find yourself having trouble sleeping, feeling on edge, or replaying certain calls in your mind.
-This is what’s often referred to as cumulative trauma—the build-up of stress and distressing experiences over time.
+Let’s face it—you see some shit.
+The kind most people can’t imagine, let alone sit with.
+You witness trauma daily, hold space for people in crisis, and are expected to stay calm.
+Over time, constant exposure to pain, danger, and loss takes a toll.
+Even the most resilient first responders can begin to feel emotionally exhausted, irritable, anxious, or detached.
+You might struggle with sleep, feel constantly on edge, or find certain calls replaying in your mind.
+This is often referred to as cumulative trauma—the gradual buildup of stress and distressing experiences over time.

 Eye Movement Desensitization and Reprocessing (EMDR) is an evidence-based therapy designed to help people heal from traumatic experiences.
 Instead of relying solely on talking about what happened, EMDR helps the brain reprocess stored memories so they no longer trigger the same intense emotional or physical reactions.